jimmyangel/hildemorin/content/blog/2022-07-08-my-art-goes-to-the-oregon-coast.md

 ---
 Yes, my quilt goes to the Oregon Coast to be part of the [](https://seasideconvention.com/)[Seaside Civic & Convention Center (SCCC)](https://seasideconvention.com/) permanent public art collection.

 In September 2021 I received a short and sweet message from Drea Frost asking if I was taking commissions.
-She was working on a project for the SCCC as a curator of their permanent public art collection.
+She was working on a project for the SCCC as the curator of their permanent public art collection.

 How could I say “no” to this!